-In such a crowded market it is difficult for smaller, and in particularly, international companies to successfully enter and become a serious competitor.
+In such a crowded market it is difficult for smaller, and in particular, international companies to successfully enter and become a serious competitor.
 But it is not impossible.
-So, how do gaming companies enter into this market?
+So, how do gaming companies enter this market?

 Find a Chinese partner